by Olivier Poirier-Leroy. Join his weekly motivational newsletter for competitive swimmers by clicking here.

 The reality is that our thoughts influence our actions.
 Being aware of the monologue you use while training and in competition means that you can help influence your eventual outcome as well.

-Perhaps the biggest benefit is that these skills—goal setting, mastering self-talk, visualization, being able to face up to adversity—is applicable to life outside of the pool as well.
-No matter how ambitious your goals in the water are, these skills will serve you well on dry land as well.
+Perhaps the biggest benefit is that these skills—goal setting, mastering self-talk, visualization, being able to face up to adversity—is that working your mental skills helps you gain clarity in the water.

 ABOUT OLIVIER POIRIER-LEROY